-MATH 104 F Technical Mathematics (3-0) 3 Credits

-Technical Mathematics applies practical concepts of mathematics to a variety of real world problems.
+Technical Mathematics (3-0) Technical Mathematics applies practical concepts of mathematics to a variety of real world problems.
 This class is specifically designed to meet the needs of students in the college's AAS Technology programs.
 This class will not satisfy the general education requirement for an Associate of Arts degree.
 (Prerequisite: An appropriate math placement score)

-MATH 108 F,S Basic and Intermediate Algebra (5-0) 5 Credits
+Basic and Intermediate Algebra (5-0)

-This course provides students with the same algebraic skills discussed in MATH 100 (Intermediate Algebra) with additional review and practice of elementary algebraic skills.
-Topics include: introduction to exponents and polynomials, equations, inequalities, applications, graphing, functions, and systems of equations.
+This course provides students with the same algebraic skills discussed in MATH 100 (Intermediate Algebra) with additional review and practice of elementary algebraic skills. introduction to exponents and polynomials, equations, inequalities. applications, graphing, functions, and systems of equations.
 This course will not satisfy most degree requirements for mathematics.
 It will count as an elective on your transcript.
 (Prerequisite: An appropriate math placement score)

-MATH 112 F,S Trigonometry (3-0) 3 Credits
+Trigonometry (3-0)